 Overdue items will be fined 25 cents per day per item.
-The fee for a lost or severely damaged book is the current market value of the book as determined by the Acquisitions Librarian (from Books in Print), plus a \$25 processing fee.
+The fee for a lost or severely damaged book is the current market value of the book as determined by the Coordinator of Library Services (from Books in Print), plus a \$25 processing fee.
 Lost periodicals will be charged the current cover price.
 Unpaid fees will result in a hold on the student's records.
 Borrowers that prove consistently irresponsible will have borrowing privileges revoked.